There are lots of free things in Vancouver in November 2024 including Remembrance Day events, Christmas craft markets and autumn activities.

 - If poor weather, then check out our list of the Lower Mainland’s best places on a rainy day (although most aren’t free) or go shopping at an indoor mall.

-- LAHM Events & Activities – last day of Latin American Heritage Month celebrations in Vancouver.
-Today is the Closing Ceremony and Day of the Dead event on Granville Island.
-The activities are free.
+- LAHM Events & Activities – Latin American Heritage Month celebrations continue in Vancouver.
+Today features the Day of the Dead Market on Granville Island.

 - Lower Mainland Parks – these are great free places to explore and admire the autumn colours if and while the weather is good.
 There are also lots of eagles along the Harrison River in the Fraser Valley.

 - Bear Creek Park Lights – the Surrey park is lit up at night between 4:30 and 9:00 pm.
-It’s a free event, but tickets must be reserved in advance.
+It’s a free event, but tickets can be reserved in advance.

 - Lower Mainland Parks – these are great free places to explore and admire the autumn colours if and while the weather is good.
 There are also lots of eagles along the Harrison River in the Fraser Valley.

 - Bear Creek Park Lights – the Surrey park is lit up at night between 4:30 and 9:00 pm.
-It’s a free event, but tickets must be reserved in advance.
+It’s a free event, but tickets can be reserved in advance.

-- DTES Heart of the City Festival – the last day of arts performances, events and workshops in downtown Vancouver.
-This year there are both live and online events.
+- DTES Heart of the City Festival – a series of arts performances, events and workshops in downtown Vancouver.

 - If good weather, check out the fall colours at one of Metro Vancouver’s best parks and places in nature.
 There are also lots of eagles along the Harrison River in the Fraser Valley.